-Lauren Dugan joined the FOX 29 Philly news team in October 2019.
+Lauren Dugan joined the FOX29 Philly news team in October 2019.
 She was nominated for an EMMY (Business/ Consumer News Feature) in 2020.
-She reports on all newscasts and covered the Philadelphia protests amid George Floyd's death, the covid-19 pandemic, the Kobe Bryant memorial, plus breaking + local news of the day.
+She reports on various newscasts and covered the Philadelphia protests amid George Floyd's death, covid-19 pandemic, Kobe Bryant HS memorial, plus breaking + local news of the day.

 Lauren got her start in broadcast as the first Jr. Reporter at FOX 29 Philadelphia in 2014 on the first Good Day weekend morning newscast, as a Vatican Correspondent.
 She reported a multimedia journalist from Italy and covered preparations for the Pope in Philly.
 When she came back to the Philadelphia area, she reported on local news features for Good Day weekend.